 Try it All

 Can’t decide where to go or what to try?
 Sample numerous local favorites, famous hotspots and coastal flavors on a gourmet food tour with Taste Carolina.
-The Downtown Tasting Tour offers a unique tasting experience in downtown Wilmington's Historic District including savory and sweet items, most paired with a drink, at five to six restaurants and bars.
-Meet local chefs and owners while learning about downtown Wilmington and its thriving culinary scene.
-The Downtown Evening Drinks and Tasting Tour includes stops at five of downtown Wilmington’s eclectic assortment of restaurants and bars.
-Or join Taste Carolina for a Saturday morning Farmers’ Market Tour and Cooking Class, which starts with a guided tour through the Riverfront Farmers’ Market, followed by a quick spin through historic downtown Wilmington and a delicious breakfast snack.
-A local chef will then bring you into their restaurant kitchen for a cooking class.
-And if that weren't enough, the tour ends with lunch!
+The Downtown Tasting Tour offers a unique tasting experience in Wilmington's Historic District including savory and sweet items from five to six restaurants and bars.
+Meet local chefs and owners while learning about Wilmington and its thriving culinary scene.
+Or, discover something new in nearby Carolina Beach with Tasting History Tours.
+Register for their Signature Tour to get a fresh taste of island cuisine at some of the best restaurants in Carolina Beach.

 Wilmington’s nearby island beaches – Carolina, Kure and Wrightsville – all have their own unique food experiences as well.
 Thanks to a blossoming food scene, visitors to Carolina Beach can indulge in fresh, locally grown and sourced menus at notable hotspots alongside a laid-back island vacation.
 At Kure Beach, enjoy flavorful bites from Southern favorites to fresh seafood dishes and pork chops worth waiting in line for – all near an ocean view.
 From fresh-to-table meals and oceanfront fish houses to unique eats and seafood markets, Wrightsville Beach has plenty of options to inspire booking a foodie beach vacation here.